Owczarek-Kamil/rest-countries-api-with-color-theme-switcher/README.md

 Please note that this solution uses a local JSON file (`data.json`) instead of the live [REST Countries API](https://restcountries.com/).
 This decision was made to avoid hitting the strict rate limits associated with the public API, ensuring the application remains functional and fast for all users at all times.

+To bridge the gap between static data and dynamic requirements, I leveraged Next.js Route Handlers to create a mock API.
+This architecture allows the application to perform fetch requests on the client side just like it would with a real backend, while keeping the initial page load highly optimized via Server-Side Rendering (SSR).

 ## The challenge

 Users should be able to: